This subject may not interest many people, but when it comes to using MDF or Particle Board,

 My thoughts about Multivitamins

 Anyway, this post is about multivitamins.
 They are generally fairly balanced and contain a good source of synthetic vitamins, minerals and trace elements.
 Dang, I remember writing about this subject over 4 years ago on some health & fitness blog, and things haven't changed a bit, since.
-At any supplemental rate, y'all should know that getting your nutrients from real food is the best way.
+At any supplemental rate, you should know that getting your nutrients from real food is the best way.
 By consuming vitamins and minerals in their natural state, you will also get the phytochemicals and antioxidants, etc., that come with a lot of these whole foods like fruits and vegetables, for example.

 Now, due to mass production companies and a straining demand for a constant food supply, many of the soils have become somewhat depleted.
 True, the use of synthetic fertilizers are there to compensate, but we don't want to get too synthetic, now do we?
 With that being said, certain mineral deficiencies are common in these humanoid creatures, like magnesium, for example.
 Multivitamins generally have a fair amount of minerals albeit they are nothing to write home about.
 Well, except for Iron, which is something you don't need in excess since it can cause liver damage and/or heavy metal toxicity.